-Stinson Mountain Trail is a 3.4 mile lightly trafficked out and back trail located near Rumney, NH that features a great forest setting.
+Stinson Mountain Trail is a 3.4 mile lightly trafficked out and back trail located near Rumney, New Hampshire that features a great forest setting.
 The trail is rated as moderate offers a number of activity options.
 Dogs are also able to use this trail.

 Gradual climb good for beginners, rated as a moderate hike

 Excellent trail for family and dogs.
 Hiked in with friends on a Saturday mid day in early November.
 Temp to start was 40 at trailhead.
 Dropped to 34 at peak and wind picked up but you get out of the wind quickly when descending from the peak so.......Beautiful views at the peak.
 Lots of room for others at peak trailhead.
 Enjoyed a picnic lunch and the views.
 Up and down with 3 boys in age from 8-12 in about 2.5 hours.

 Very rocky, lots of bugs , trees fallen in path ways, muddy....
 Oh did I mention VERY Rocky!